jberclaz/modelh/README.md

 ### 3D Printed connector spacer
 To maintain the USB connector and the controller board in place, you will have to 3D print a small connector spacer to be inserted around the USB connector.
 The file to be printed is located at `shim/shim.stl`.
-You can use any 3D printing service for this, however it might be a good idea to use JLCPCB and group the order with the PCB one.
+You can use any 3D printing service for this, however you may wish to order from JLCPCB to combine shipping with your PCB order.

 ---